Catalearn/catalearn/readme.md

 y_test_onehot = pd.get_dummies(y_test).as_matrix()

 # upload the datasets to catalearn
-# this way we don't have to upload the data again every time we train a model
+# this way we don't have to upload the data every time we want to train a model
 catalearn.save(x_train_reshape, 'x_train')
 catalearn.save(x_test_reshape, 'x_test')
 catalearn.save(y_train_onehot, 'y_train')